ietf-wg-cellar/ebml-specification/specification.markdown

 ### VINT_DATA

 The VINT\_DATA portion of the Variable Size Integer includes all data that follows (but not including) the VINT\_MARKER until end of the Variable Size Integer whose length is derived from the VINT\_WIDTH.
-The bits required for the VINT\_WIDTH and the VINT\_MARKER combined use one bit of each octet of Variable Size Integer length.
+The bits required for the VINT\_WIDTH and the VINT\_MARKER combined use one bit per octet of the total length of the Variable Size Integer.
 Thus a Variable Size Integer of 1 octet length supplies 7 bits for VINT\_DATA, a 2 octet length supplies 14 bits for VINT\_DATA, and a 3 octet length supplies 21 bits for VINT\_DATA.
 If the number of bits required for VINT\_DATA are less than the bit size of VINT\_DATA, then VINT\_DATA may be zero-padded to the left to a size that fits.
 The VINT\_DATA value MUST be expressed a big-endian unsigned integer.

 ### VINT Examples